-Lead Agency: Engineering Department Supporting Agencies: Public Works, Emergency Management, State Parks Representatives, Bridge Owner Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards □ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: be inoperable. gress bridge which would strand approximately Failure of bridges or causeways could result in S. Description of the Solution: Lower Crandon Lakes has only one ingress /egress bridge.
+Lead Agency: Engineering Department Supporting Agencies: Public Works, Emergency Man agement, State Parks Represer ntatives, Bridge Owner Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weat ☑ Severe Winte ☑ Wildfire her er Weather Description of the Problem: Lower Crandon Lakes has only one ingress /egress bridge which would strand approximately 30 homes if the bridge were to be inoperable.
+Failure of bridges or causeways could result in loss to life and limitations to emergency access.
+Description of the Solution: Lower Crandon Lakes has only one ingress /egress bridge.
 Recognizing that approximately 30 homes would be affected if the bridge should go out the Township has met with a representative of Swartswood State Park to begin the process of building a gravel emergency road at a much higher elevation to allow residents to leave as well as to allow emergency responders more possible avenues for emergency services.
 Meeting with the State Park representative was necessary to gain permission to have a portion of the road run across State Land.
 The Township has met with the State Park, who agreed to allow QPA Road as an option.
 A closed road, which is located on Township property, is being investigated as a second option.
-Estimated Cost: High Potential Funding Sources: HMGP, BRIC, FMA, Township Budget, Bridge Owners, State Parks Implementation Timeline: Within 5 years Goals Met: 2, 5 Benefits: This action ensures infrastructure will be protected from future hazard damages and that at least a single transportation route remains accessible to the community.
+Estimated Cost: High High Potential Funding Sources: Township Budget, Bridge Own ers, State Parks Implementation Timeline: Within 5 years Goals Met: 2, 5 Benefits: This action ensures infrastructure will be protected from future hazard damages and that at least a single transportation route remains accessible to the community.
 Impact on Socially Vulnerable Populations: This action will benefit socially vulnerable populations by ensuring routes are available for travel, should an evacuation occur or if emergency medical assistance in required.
 Impact on Future Development: This action will ensure transportation routes are available to future developments during periods of heavy rainfall, which would otherwise cause roadway flooding.
 Impact on Critical Facilities/Lifelines: This action ensures transportation routes remain open and accessible to the public for daily use and evacuation needs and provides a point of access for first responders into communities that may have faced damage from a hazard event on either side of the bridge.
-Impact on Capabilities: Increases community resiliency vulnerable to prolonged isolation nts in vulnerable areas that would normally be er events.
-Climate Change Considerations: Ensure the bridge structure is in mpervious to ero osion at its base due to rising water levels.
-Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure F · / □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current problem remains Build entirely new roads, bridge throughout the county with ade Project will most likely be too expensive Install pumps at flood prone locations to pump water away from infrastructure and reduce the impact Could have substantial upfront costs and would increase operations and maintenance cost
+Impact on Capabilities: Increases community resiliency to flooding events in vulnerable areas that would normally be vulnerable to prolonged isolation after high-water events. e areas that would normally be Climate Change Considerations: Ensure the bridge structure is i mpervious to ere osion at its base due to rising water levels.
+Mitigation Category □Local Plans and Regulations (LPR) □Natural Systems Protection (NSP) □Education and Awareness Program ems Protection (NSP) d Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Natural Resource Protection □Property Protection (PP) □Structural Flood Control Pro □Public Information (PI) ⊠Emergency Services (ES) ource Protection (NR) bod Control Projects (SP) Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Build entirely new roads, bridges, and culverts throughout the county with adequate capacity Install pumps at flood prone locations to pump water away from infrastructure and reduce the impact Current problem remains s Project will most likely be too expensive Could have s would increase substantial upfront costs and e operations and maintenance cost